24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Chapel del Rosario

-The church with the most impressive interior in Puebla is Templo de Santo Domingo.
+Templo de Santo Domingo is the church with the most impressive interior in Puebla.
 It should not be missed on your tour of the city.

 Inside is a beautiful chapel called Capelle del Rosario.
 It is one of the finest examples of Baroque architecture in Mexico.